Argentina during World War II: War's end

 Negotiations were eased by the departure of Hull as Secretary of State, replaced by Edward Stettinius Jr., who demanded that Argentina hold free elections, declare war against the Axis powers, eradicate all Nazi presence in the country and give its complete cooperation to international organizations.
 Perón agreed, and German organizations were curtailed, pro-Nazi manifestations were banned, and German goods were seized.
 The Argentine merchant navy was instructed to ignore the German blockade.
 These measures eased relations with the United States.
 When the Allies advanced into Frankfurt, Argentina finally formalized the negotiations.
 On 27 March, per Decree 6945, Argentina declared war on Japan and, by extension, on Germany, an ally of Japan.
 FORJA, one of the main proponents of neutrality, distanced itself from the government, but eventually Arturo Jauretche would come to support the government's change of position a year later.
 Jauretche reasoned that the United States opposed Argentina because of its perceived Nazism by refusing to declare war although neutrality was based instead on Argentine interests; which were no longer at stake with a declaration of war when the country would not actually join the conflict.
 Jauretche came to believe that Perón's pragmatism was better for the country than his own idealistic perspective of keeping a neutral stance to the end of the war.

 A few days later, on 10 April, the United Kingdom, France, the United States, and the other Latin American countries restored diplomatic relations with Argentina.
 Still, diplomatic hostility against Argentina from the United States resurfaced after the unexpected death of Roosevelt, who was succeeded by Harry S. Truman.
 Ambassador Spruille Braden would organize opposition to the government of Farrell and Perón.

 The final Axis defeat in the European Theatre of World War II took place a month later and was greeted with demonstrations of joy in Buenos Aires.
 Similar demonstrations took place in August, after the surrender of Japan, bringing World War II to its final end.
 Farrell lifted the state of emergency declared by Castillo after the 1941 attack on Pearl Harbor.

+In early May 1945, amid Germany's surrender at the end of World War II in Europe, two German U-boats, U-977 and U-530 (then sailing in Europe), decided to flee to Argentina rather than surrender to the Allies.
+The subs reached Mar del Plata, Buenos Aires Province respectively on 17 August 1945 and 10 July 1945, and Argentina quickly handed them over to the American military after first summoning US and British Royal Navy experts for interrogating them and examining their logs.